 Ouch!
 Don’t let this invasive crayfish pinch it’s way into our waters.
 Learn more about the invading red swamp crayfish from the leading field expert, Kelley Smith at our FREE event.

-Interested in becoming involved with CISMA volunteer work?
-Contact your local CISMA Coordinator for more details.
+Interested in becoming more involved with CISMA volunteer work?
+Contact your local CISMA Coordinator for more details (CISMA@macombgov.org).

 Having issues with invasive plants in your backyard?
-Learn how to do small-scale control of invasive Phragmites, black swallow-wort and Japanese knotweed.
-Contact the CISMA to learn more about other invasive species and how to control them.
+Learn how to do small-scale control of invasive Phragmites, black swallow-wort and Japanese knotweed here or contact the CISMA to learn more about other invasive species and how to control them.

 Follow us on Facebook to learn more about invasive species and events in your area!